chemgymrl/chemgymrl/docs/lesson_1_distillation.md

 <a style="font-size: 10px">(source: https://thenounproject.com/term/water-evaporate/1639425/.)</a>

 The process is repeated until the desired material has been completely evaporated from the boiling vessel into  condensation vessel.
 From this point on the desired material is completely isolated and we obtain a hopefully pure sample.
 We can then choose to end the experiment.

-In [lesson 3](https://chemgymrl.readthedocs.io/en/latest/lesson_3_distillation/) in these sets of tutorial for the distillation bench, we will try to get a high reward by obtaining a high molar amount of pure dodecane in our condensation vessel.

 For this tutorial, we will just familiarize ourselves with the basic actions, fundamental theory behind distillation, and how you can run the environment on your own!